AvolitesLtd/TitanManual/docs/remote-control/operating-the-remote.md

 same time, this will clear the console's programmer too).

-- When you have finished using the remote, press **Clear** to remove changes from the remote programmer, or your changes will continue to show on stage and confuse everyone.
+- When you have finished using the remote, press **Clear** to remove changes from the remote programmer, or your changes will continue to show on stage, overriding the console.
-You can also clear the remote programmer by holding <Keys.HardKey>Clear</Keys.HardKey> on the main console and selecting <Keys.SoftKey>Clear all programmers</Keys.SoftKey>.
+You can clear remote programmers from the console by holding <Keys.HardKey>Clear</Keys.HardKey> on the console and selecting <Keys.SoftKey>Clear all programmers</Keys.SoftKey>.
 When another programmer is controlling fixtures, the attribute displays show a cyan dot.

 From the remote's **Cue** screen you can play back cues from the touch buttons